 The team uses VR head-mounted displays at events and fairs, but it’s just a teaser for the real thing.
 “The problem with headsets is that they isolate the viewer and you lose communication,” says Nina Timmermans.
 “That’s fine for a solo VR experience, but we wanted groups to be able to see and interact with one another while inside the CAVE.”

 The active VR glasses used in AVALON offer a natural field of view and, combined with the laser projectors, show Unreal Engine content at a high resolution.
 Within the CAVE, one user controls the view with a joystick while others observe.
 “Because of the see-through glasses, visitors can see the projection and each other at the same time,” says Nina Timmermans.
 “You can point at something, look at it together, and have a normal discussion with the person standing next to you.”

-The AVALON team receives models from architects in a variety of formats—SketchUp, Revit, ArchiCAD, 3ds Max, and sometimes even Unreal Engine project files.
-For CAD files, the team imports them to 3ds Max, and uses the Datasmith plugin in Unreal Studio to port the files from 3ds Max to Unreal Engine.
+The AVALON team receives models from architects in a variety of formats—SketchUp, Revit, ARCHICAD, 3ds Max, and sometimes even Unreal Engine project files.
+For CAD files, the team imports them to 3ds Max, and uses the Datasmith plugin included with Unreal Engine to port the files from 3ds Max to Unreal Engine.
 Visuals in AVALON are designed to approach photoreal quality and play back at a VR-comfortable 60fps.

 “With Unreal Engine, we can have textures, reflections, everything we need to approach photorealism,” says Conroy.